 What are the properties of the soil in your garden?

 Bonner County has many different soil types.
 Much of the county has been mapped by the Soil Conservation Service.
-The most recent soil survey report was published in 1982 (soils don’t change much in 30 years) and is available online at:
+The most recent soil survey report was published in 1982 (soils don’t change much in 30 years) and is available online at the USDA website.

 This program is not exactly “user-friendly”.
 If you need help in using it to find out what type of soil you have in your garden, and then interpreting the results in terms of the soil’s limitations and benefits send requests for assistance to: